 - 1. Hold a baccalaureate degree in religion from a recognized institution or 72 semester hours of religion courses from an equivalent undergraduate degree with a minimum GPA of 2.75 (or equivalent). - 2.
 A recommendation letter from the current employer.
 If the applicant is not currently employed by a church organization, then the letter of recommendation may come from the local church board (where the applicant holds membership) or theological faculty from the institution where the applicant earned the degree. - 3.
 Has a minimum of 2 years of full-time ministry experience. - 4.
-Demonstrated English proficiency (see English Proficiency).
+Demonstrated English proficiency (see English Proficiency, p.
+30).

 - 1. Complete 42 semester hours of coursework specified in the curriculum within a maximum of six years. - 2.
-Write a project paper (50-60 pages) under the guidance of an advisor appointed by the Programs Committee.
-The project is to be evaluated and accepted by the advisor and another reader appointed by the Programs Committee. - 3.
+One of the following: - A. Write an MA-Min project paper (50-60 pages) under the guidance of an advisor appointed by the Programs Committee.
+The project is to be evaluated and accepted by the advisor and another reader appointed by the Programs Committee. - B. Take 1 additional MSSN course and the comprehensive exam. - 3.
 Have a minimum cumulative GPA of not less than 2.75 for graduation.